-Bank supervisors often rely on the supervised institution's internal management information systems (MIS) and the output from models, as opposed to requiring data provided according to standardized regulatory reports.
-In many cases there seems to be no alternative way to get insights into a bank's sophisticated trading (in derivatives, for example) and commercial banking activities.
-This approach is predicated on the expectation that banks have a strong incentive to develop good MIS and models for use in running their business lines and as a result will produce information that is more accurate and timely than regulatory reports (which are not used internally).
+Bank supervisors necessarily rely on the supervised institution's internal management information systems (MIS); too often, though, they accept inadequate MIS and the output from the banks' models, as opposed to requiring data provided according to regulatory standards.
+This approach is predicated on the expectation that banks have a strong incentive to develop good MIS and models for use in running their business lines and as a result will produce information that is more accurate and timely than regulatory reports, which are not used internally.
 Supervisors were also sensitive to banks' complaints that producing MIS according to regulatory definitions and formats would be burdensome.
+And in many cases (derivatives trading, for example) there seemed to be no alternative way to get insights into a bank's activities.
 In retrospect, this reliance was misplaced across a range of major institutions.
 After multiple mergers, banking companies often faced significant challenges in integrating IT systems.
 Many reporting structures were fragmented and banks encountered big challenges in aggregating exposures and risks.
 Banks failed to invest adequately in internal MIS and as a result failed to capture all of their exposures and positions across the full range of entities in the firm.
-Thus the time and resource expenditures firms faced in identifying their exposures to a single name or risk dimension such as subprime mortgages could be daunting.
+Thus the time and resource expenditures firms faced in identifying their exposures to a single name or risk dimension such as sub-prime mortgages could be daunting.
 Information provided to senior management and regulators suffered as a result.
 Furthermore, even when the MIS and model outputs were accurate, but expressed in each bank's metrics, supervisors were not in a good position to see or aggregate risky exposures across the universe of major or systemically important institutions.
+Still, supervisors need to overcome the challenges presented by customized MIS and develop better ways to process and analyze the bank's information.

 IT costs for improved, comprehensive systems were very high, and as such competed with business lines and profitable new initiatives for scare IT resources.
 Given the expense involved, supervisors often did not feel in a position to recommend and require significant spending on MIS over the near term unless they were able to point out demonstrable control and compelling reporting weaknesses.
+In retrospect, supervisors should have insisted on getting appropriate data in a form that would have allowed them to aggregate and compare risks across banks.
+This aggregation and comparison gives supervisors their strongest independent view of systemic risk.